Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: The Optimal Packing Densities of the Koszul Simplex Tilings

 \subsubsection{Commensurability classes of single simplices}

-The nonarithmetic coxeter simplices with cyclic diagrams can be dissected into orthoschemes, and their volume is then computed using volume formulas for orthoschemes \cite{JKRT}.
-The volume decompositions are given below, where $\varphi = \frac{1+\sqrt{5}}{2}$ is the golden ratio.
+The nonarithmetic Coxeter simplices with cyclic diagrams decompose into orthoschemes, and their volumes are computed using the orthoscheme volume formulas from \cite{JKRT}.
+The decompositions are given below, where $\varphi = \frac{1+\sqrt{5}}{2}$ is the golden ratio:

-For the numerical values of the above volumes see Table \ref{table:simplex_list}.
+Numerical values for these volumes are listed in Table \ref{table:simplex_list}.